peerplays-network/bos-auto/docs/index.rst

 Welcome to bos-auto
 ===================================

-`bos-auto` comes with a worker and an API to receive notifications of a feed data provider.
-The API receives those messages, validates them, and queues them for a worker to perform corresponding tasks.
+`bos-auto` comes with a worker and an endpoint to receive notifications of a feed data provider.
+The endpoint receives those messages, validates them, and queues them for a worker to perform corresponding tasks.
 Since the queuing is performed via `redis <https://redis.io>`_, a redis backend must be present.
 It further stores these incidents via `bos-incidents`